Malthe57/comsocsci2022_AFR_website/content/network-analysis.md

 </tbody>
 </table>

 The user with the highest number of reviews and node degree is C. Hill "CFH".
 However, writing many reviews does not equate to having a high node degree in the network.
-For instance, the user "Gary Peterson" has written the second most reviews with 180, yet only have a node degree of 2,374.
-Comparatively, another user, "bsg2004" have only written 75 reviews, but have a much higher node degree of 3,701.
+For instance, the user "Gary Peterson" has written the second most reviews with 180, yet only has a node degree of 2,374.
+Comparatively, another user, "bsg2004" has only written 75 reviews, but has a much higher node degree of 3,701.
 Based on the average review score, we see that even though the users "Gary Peterson" and "NYFB" have written many reviews, the products that they review are not commonly reviewed by others.

 In conclusion, the reviewer network can be useful to identify some super users.
 However, the number of times a product has been reviewed needs to be accounted for, since it has a major impact on the node degree.